Welsh-language literature: Eisteddfod poetry

-Eben Fardd ("Eben the Poet") was one of the most successful Eisteddfod competitors of his age and alongside Caledfryn made a significant impact also as an Eisteddfod adjudicator; his most famous poem, Dinistr Jerusalem ("the Destruction of Jerusalem," depicting the Siege of Jerusalem) has been described as "one of the finest awdlau in Welsh" and "a high point of Eisteddfod strict metre poetry"; his shorter poetry has also been highly praised.
+Eben Fardd ("Eben the Poet") was one of the most successful Eisteddfod competitors of his age and alongside Caledfryn made a significant impact also as an Eisteddfod adjudicator; his most famous poem, Dinistr Jerusalem ("the Destruction of Jerusalem", depicting the Siege of Jerusalem) has been described as "one of the finest awdlau in Welsh" and "a high point of Eisteddfod strict metre poetry"; his shorter poetry has also been highly praised.
 Alongside him, perhaps the most notable poet of this generation was Ieuan Glan Geirionydd, described as "the most versatile poet of the [19th] century".
-He was highly thought of by Saunders Lewis for poems such as Ysgoldy Rhad Llanrwst (Llanrwst's Cheap School), who saw in his work a distinctive stoicism.
-Particularly by the end of his life he was associated with a turn away from cynghanedd towards free verse.
-The same could be said of another influential poet, Alun, though he was also author of a number of successful eisteddfod awdlau which have been favourably compared to those of the twentieth century.
-Other poets however attempted to maintain a neo-classical focus on cynghanedd; Caledfryn was perhaps the most influential of these, as much through his often scathing criticism as an Eisteddfod adjudicator as through his own verse.
+He was highly thought of by Saunders Lewis for poems such as Ysgoldy Rhad Llanrwst ('Llanrwst's Cheap School'), who saw in his work a distinctive stoicism.
+Particularly by the end of his life he was associated with a turn away from cynghanedd towards the free metres.
+The same could be said of another influential poet, Alun, whom with Ieuan Glan Geirionydd made up the main proponents of the lyrical school, though both poets had composed awdlau earlier in their careers which have been favourably compared to those of the 20th century.
+Caledfryn was perhaps the most influential of the poets who maintained a strict loyalty to cynghanedd, as much through his often scathing criticism as an Eisteddfod adjudicator as through his own verse.

 Though the Eisteddfod had provided a major impetus for the composition of strict metre poetry and a path for poets to attain genuine national celebrity status, poets as far back as Goronwy Owen in the 18th century had questioned whether cynghanedd was suitable to write the kind of epic poetry written by English poets such as John Milton, which was held in high esteem at the time.
-While neo-classicists such as Caledfryn continued to champion cynghanedd, other figures such as the short-lived Gwenffrwd (1810-1834) and the influential Gwallter Mechain (1761-1849) went so far as to directly criticise the strict metres.
+While neo-classicists such as Caledfryn continued to champion cynghanedd, other figures such as the short-lived Gwenffrwd (1810–1834) and the influential Gwallter Mechain (1761–1849) went so far as to directly criticise the strict metres.
 Mechain and his disciples, among them Ieuan Glan Geirionydd, set out to compose pryddestau.
 This new form of long poem – poems of many thousands of lines were common – was effectively a free metre equivalent of the awdl in which the poet could adopt any number of free metres over an extended work.
 An influential early pryddest was Eben Fardd's Yr Atgyfodiad ("the Resurrection") which, though unsuccessful at the Rhuddlan Eisteddfod in 1850, proved enormously influential on subsequent works, beginning what E. G. Millward referred to as the "golden age" of the pryddest.
 An ongoing and sometimes fierce debate in the press over the relative merits of cynghanedd and the free metres led to the eventual establishment of the National Eisteddfod's Crown, first awarded in 1880 for the best pryddest, nominally of equal prestige to the chair.
-The Crown is still awarded today at the National Eisteddfod, though typically for a series of shorter poems rather than a single pryddest as was originally intended.
+The Crown is still awarded today at the National Eisteddfod as the main award for free meter poetry, though often now for a series of shorter poems rather than a single pryddest as was originally the case.